apple/swift-evolution/proposals/nnnn-utf8-span.md

 ### Regex or regex-like support

-Future API additions would be to support `Regex`es on such spans.
+Future API additions would be to support `Regex`es on `UTF8Span`.
+We'd expose grapheme-level semantics, scalar-level semantics, and introduce byte-level semantics.

 Another future direction could be to add many routines corresponding to the underlying operations performed by the regex engine, such as: